From routine checkups to treatments for surgery, Denton Foot and Ankle Surgery is equipped to handle all your podiatric needs.

 People with equinus develop ways to compensate for their limited ankle motion- and this often leads to other foot, leg or back problems.
 The most common methods of compensation are flattening of the arch or picking up the heel early when walking.
 Placing increased pressure on the ball of the foot.
 Other patients compensate by toe walking, while a smaller number take steps by bending abnormally at the hip or knee.

-What are the causes of eqnus?
+What are the causes of equinus?

 There are several possible causes for the limited range of ankle motion.
 Often it is due to tightness in the Achilles tendon or calf muscles (the soleus muscle and /or gastrocnemius muscle).
 In some patients, this tightness is congenital and is sometimes an inherited trait.
 Other patients acquire the tightness through situations that keep the foot pointing downward for extended periods- such as being in a cast, being on crutches or frequently wearing high heeled shoes.
 In addition, diabetes can affect the fibers of the Achilles tendon and cause tightness.